Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 4. Correct Exposure

-Fooling your camera’s internal light meter is easy, snow, sand and water all reflecting too much light into the camera can cause under or overexposure.
-The way around this is to bracket your shots.
-More about Exposure.
+A point often overlooked by photography beginners is that fooling your camera’s internal light meter is easy!
+Snow, sand and water owing to all reflecting too much light into the camera can cause under or overexposure.

 5. Time of day